Logo

 Recruitment

-Personality assessment tools should ideally be used as part of a series of assessments.
-For example, pre-employment tests that gauge an individual’s aptitude, core job-related skills, learning preferences, motivation for growth potential should be used in tandem with personality tests for a holistic understanding of a candidate.
+Personality assessment tools should be used as part of a series of assessments.
+For example, pre-employment tests that gauge an individual’s aptitude, core job-related skills, learning preferences, and motivation for growth potential should be used in tandem with personality tests for a holistic understanding of a candidate.

 Learning & development

 Personality tests are powerful assessment tools to hone employees’ skills and abilities.
 Employers can best utilize the personality assessment test to identify the strengths and weaknesses of the employees and train them on specific skills gaps.
 It aids them in building efficient teams that can deliver crucial projects seamlessly and efficiently.
 It also reveals which candidates may do well in teams and which ones individually.
-For example, a team member with sound analytical abilities and attention to detail can be a good pick for a research project.
-A candidate with excellent social media skills and a creative mind can effortlessly pull off a social media campaign.

-Personality tests have numerous benefits– from hiring decisions to offering essential insights into an employee’s lifecycle for training, development, promotions, etc.
+Personality tests have numerous benefits, from hiring decisions to offering essential insights into an employee’s lifecycle for training, development, promotions, etc.

-• Every job role has a particular set of personality competencies linked to it.
+Every job role has a particular set of personality competencies linked to it.
 Using a personality assessment can help employers make an informed decision and shortlist the candidate closest to the required job competencies.
 This process improves overall business outcomes and reduces the attrition rate.

-• Personality tests help candidates in self-reflecting better and improving their areas of development if any.
+Personality tests also help candidates self-reflect and identify their areas of development.

-• Personality assessments can help organizations create a more inclusive, safe, diverse and equitable workplace.
+Personality assessments can help organizations create a more inclusive, safe, diverse and equitable workplace.

 Questions to ask when choosing a personality assessment vendor

-The science behind the personality test
+What is the science behind the personality test?

 As discussed, personality tests follow two significant schools of thought.
 Psychometricians the world over prefer the trait-based approach when making important employment decisions.
 The Five-Factor model taxonomy has been proven to yield reliable results in the workplace context.

 Personality tests require a team of psychometricians and subject matter experts to understand and interpret the results.
-Therefore, when looking for a personality test on the market, ensure that your organization also gets post-assessment expertise.
+Therefore, when looking for a personality test on the market, ensure that the organization also gets post-assessment expertise.

-The rigor of the tool
+What is the rigor of the tool?

 How Mercer | Mettl can help